 Located in the heart of Europe, Belgium is covered with amazing destinations and attractions.
-Brussels is the capital, the biggest city but also where you’ll find a huge number of Belgian Landmarks.
-Yet, cities like Brugges, Ghent, and Mechelen have a lovely historic center, with some major landmarks.
+Brussels is the capital, the biggest city, but also where you’ll find a huge number of Belgian Landmarks.
+Yet, cities like Brugges, Ghent, and Mechelen have lovely historical centers with some major landmarks.
 And then, there’s Leuven with its unbelievable city hall!
 Here, we will cover these and other famous landmarks in Belgium!

 We have invited some of our fellow bloggers to pitch in and get you the most complete and informative list of Landmarks in Belgium.